 Politics of the Fort Peck Indian Reservation

-The governance structure of the Fort Peck Indian Reservation is grounded in its tribal government, which administers affairs following its own constitution and bylaws.
+The tribal government is the Fort Peck Indian Reservation governance structure.
+The government manages affairs according to its constitution and bylaws.
 The Assiniboine and Sioux tribes, though distinct, are unified under a single tribal government, known as the Fort Peck Tribes.

-The reservation was established by a series of treaties and executive orders throughout the latter half of the 19th century, but its governing structure has been challenged and modified by various federal policies and laws over the years.
+Various federal policies and laws have challenged and modified the tribal governing structure over the years.
 Today, the Fort Peck Tribes is a sovereign nation with its own constitution, flag, and seal.

 We summarize the structure and duties of the Executive Board, Tribal Court, and the reservation’s alliances and partnerships below.